issus/AnthonyWebbPNP-ForWaterJet/README.md

 Everything has been converted to 1/4" plate, the original design was machined from plastic and therefore had thicker sections.

 This design will use Peter Betz's head which will also be waterjet cut.
-He is in the process of modifying his head design to be easier to waterjet cut.
+He is in the process of modifying his head design to be easier to waterjet manufacture, and add features for this machine.

 # Todo
-* Y axis motor and idler plates
-* Y axis driven plate
-* Add belt attachment/tensioning to the X axis plates
+* Add limit switches
+* Add drag chain supports
 * Add Peter's head design
 * Source 5mm T slot nuts
 * Put together bill of materials